jessica-jordan/tech-blog/content/a-crash-course-to-screenreaders-for-sighted-developers.md

 Even though there is a range of different modi of screen readers used by your website's audience, the most popular types of device is the **text-to-speech** screen reader which this article is focussing on.

-## Why You Should Know How A Screen Reader Works When You Are Sighted
+## Why You Should Know How a Screen Reader Works If You Are Sighted

 With a near perfect (either corrected or not) vision, you might never feel the need to use a screen reader when browsing the internet.
 So obviously, there's no need for you to understand how screen readers work or how to use one, is there?